abubakar-shaikh-dev/xery-blog-mern/README.md

 ## Contact

-For any inquiries or feedback, you can reach me at [Your Email](mailto:your-email@example.com).
+That's it!
+You have completed the installation, setup, and usage process for the Blog App.
+If you encounter any issues or have further questions, please don't hesitate to reach out for assistance at [shaikhabubakar2380@gmail.com].